 Now on to the Monkey Forest!

-In 1990, the monkey forest became an animal shelter, educational and touristic.
-Since then, the basis of the relationship with the animals and the flora of the forest is one of respect and love.
-The approach is that animals feel, sense, are important to our world, and deserve to live (when they are not in the wild) as close as possible to natural conditions.
-Well, we invite you, lovers of nature and animals, to come, walk leisurely along the paths of the forest, and meet the animals that live in it, without harming the trust created with the animals, their safety, and the vegetation.
+In 1990, the Monkey Forest became an animal sanctuary, educational and touristic.
+Since then, the basis for the relationship with the animals and the forest vegetation has been one of respect and love.
+The attitude is that animals feel, sense, are important to our world and deserve to live (when they are not in the wild) as close to natural conditions as possible.
+So, we invite you, nature and animal lovers, to come, walk leisurely along the forest paths, meet the animals that live there, without harming the trust created with the animals, their safety and the vegetation.

 After the visit to the monkey forest, we drive about 5 minutes to Tel Yodfat